 It is necessary a High voltage step up DC-DC to tranform the 5V to 400V for the Geiger Tube.

 The Geiger PCB also gives an ouput power of 3.3V for extenal devices.

 The PCB finally arrived and the Geiger Counter works fine.
-Now this version has a fuse that limits the current to 500mA which is fine for PCB circuits, the USB and barrel power goes thru this fuse to pretect the circuit PCB
+Now this version has a fuse that limits the current to 500mA which is fine for PCB circuits, the USB power goes thru this fuse to protect the circuit PCB

-Version 1.1 working, if you want an the GPIO powered version (currently finished and working) go here:
+Version 1.1 working, if you want the GPIO powered version (currently finished and working) go here: